iwatake2222/play_with_tflite/pj_tflite_det_yolox/README.md

 OpenCV (cv::dnn) and onnx model is used in this project, althouth this repository is for TensorFlow Lite.
 It's because tflite model seems not perfectly ready.

 ## Play more ?
-- The project here uses very basic model and settings
 - You can run the project on Windows, Linux (x86_64), Linux (ARM) and Android
+- The project here uses a very basic model and settings
-- You can try another model such as bigger input size, quantized model, etc.:
+- You can try another model such as bigger input size, quantized model, etc.
     - Please modify `Model parameters` part in `detection_engine.cpp`
 - You can try TensorFlow Lite with delegate
     - Please modify `Create and Initialize Inference Helper` part in `detection_engine.cpp` and cmake option